duykhoa/SaigonTraveler/README.md

   Phone number: definitely a Sim card with 3G registered (no ID needed).
 You will need it for booking taxi, translation, map.

   Language: Vietnamese.
-In Dist1 and Airport, people use English a lot, so don't worry.
+In Dist1 and Airport, people also use English.

 # Hotel